|Graduate Program Head|

 |BUSAD 523||Prices and Markets||3|

-Required courses provide an overview of key business processes and functional areas of organizations.
+Foundations courses provide an overview of key business processes and functional areas of organizations.
+One or more foundations courses can be waived based on previous undergraduate coursework.

-Essential courses build necessary competencies for effective managerial practice, knowledge of key elements of contemporary business, and ethical decision making.
+Essential Courses build necessary competencies for effective managerial practice, knowledge of key elements of contemporary business, and ethical decision-making.
+Electives provide an opportunity for students to pursue their interests.

 Electives provide an opportunity for students to pursue their interests and develop distinctive competencies by pursuing advanced courses offered or approved by the Management Division.
 A list of approved elective courses is maintained by the graduate program office.